Vomiting

 • Normal vital signs

-• The cause of vomiting has been identified and adequately managed OR
+• The cause of vomiting has been identified and adequately managed

-• High risk diagnoses have been considered AND there is an adequate follow up plan in place with clear instructions on when to seek earlier review
+• High risk diagnoses have been considered and there is an adequate follow up plan in place with clear instructions on when to seek earlier review

 Parent information

-Last updated Nov 2020
+Last updated September 2025

 • Reference List